siqb/CarND-Behavioral-Cloning-P3/README.md

 The overall strategy for deriving a model architecture was to first rebuild the NVIDIA architecture from the bottom up, i.e. one layer at a time, to observe what role each component played in the end result.
 Then once I rebuilt the entire architecture, I modified it and fine tuned parameters until I could get the car to drive around the track.
 Long story short: it wasn't very pretty to do it this way.
 My approach seems to make sense in theory but only for those who are endowed with sufficient compute capability in their development environments.
 You'll read more on this point towards the end of (and throughout!) this README....

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model so that ...